Step 1: VISIT TOTALWELLBEING.AZ.GOV

 How do employees enroll?

-Eligible employees will enroll by first creating an account through our HIP website, totalwellbeing.az.gov.
-Once an account is created, a participant can track their progress throughout the program period.
+Eligible employees can enroll by creating an account through our HIP website, totalwellbeing.az.gov.
+The account is used to track your progress throughout the program period.
 If you enrolled in 2017, you do not need to re-enroll.
-Simply log in to your account on the site.
+Continue to log in to your account on the site.

 How many points does a participant need to accumulate to be eligible for the incentive payment?

 A participant must accumulate a minimum of 500 points by engaging in a variety of activities including preventive screenings, online health assessment, classes, and support programs.

 Participants can accrue points through a variety of preventive health screenings, the online health assessment, classes, and support programs, either in conjunction with the Benefit Options health insurance plan or through State of AZ worksite Wellness activities.
 Participants can log points by entering information on the exercise, nutrition, well-being and financial categories and/or by participating in challenges.
 View the activities with points here.